valdeezzee/AmesRoom/README.md

 Set-up:

-> + The participant will get 1 minute each (time tbd) to view/observe an Ames Room and  normal room.
++ The participant will get 1 minute each (time tbd) to view/observe an Ames Room and  normal room.
-> + There is only one detail which will be different in order to better distinguish between both after the observation.
++ There is only one detail which will be different in order to better distinguish between both after the observation.
-> + After they have seen both, the get another minute (time tbd) each to verify their observations.
++ After they have seen both, the get another minute (time tbd) each to verify their observations.

 Objectives:

-> + Our main objective in this experiment is the validation of our Ames Room construct.
++ Our main objective in this experiment is the validation of our Ames Room construct.
 Can it be distinguished in direct comparison to a normal, equally looking room.
-> + What are the cues that gave the DRI away, if any.
++ What are the cues that gave the DRI away, if any.

 Method:

 - The participant can speak out about his experiences and his impression of the rooms while in VR.
 - After the experiment, the participant will have to decide which room was the DRI, There are three options:

->> + Room 1
+  - Room 1
->> + Room 2
+  - Room 2
->> + I dont know.
+  -I dont know.

 - The participants then have to explain their decision/answer.
 This answer will also be recorded and analyzed.
 This will lead to either an improvement of the room or to the development of an quatitative questionnaire which incooperates the indentified (and other) mistakes in the construction.

 Procedure:

-> + The participants will be given a short introduction into the VR hardware.
++ The participants will be given a short introduction into the VR hardware.
 The use of the hand-hold controllers will not be necessary.

-> + The Set-up will be explained (time) and that therre will be 2 seemingly equal, but different rooms.
++ The Set-up will be explained (time) and that therre will be 2 seemingly equal, but different rooms.

 Documentation:

-> - Ideally the communication during the whole experiment is recorded and analyzed for information on depth, perception and workability.
+- Ideally the communication during the whole experiment is recorded and analyzed for information on depth, perception and workability.
-> - The questionnaire will be performed by the experiment personell and the answers (to the three options and what gave it away) will be written directly on the questionnaire.
+- The questionnaire will be performed by the experiment personell and the answers (to the three options and what gave it away) will be written directly on the questionnaire.